 You will hear if your application has been successful usually within 10 days after your application interview.
 If admitted, you will receive notification and relevant documents by email.
 If unsuccessful, all applicants will receive notification also by email.

-MODUL University Vienna does not currently offer scholarships or financial aid to incoming undergraduate or graduate students.
+At this time, Modul University Vienna does not currently offer scholarships or financial aid to incoming undergraduate or MBA students.

 However, please find information about specific reductions and awards here.